ialbert/biostar-central/README.rst

 **Note**: If the database models change you must reset and reinitialize your database::

     $ biostar.sh delete init populate

+The `biostar.sh` run manager to pulls in environment variables to allow you to customize locations/test fixtures, etc. View the source for well documented examples.

 The default server will bind the all IP adapters (0.0.0.0) and port 8080.
 Visit http://localhost:8080 to see interact with your version of the test server.
 Edit the `biostar.sh` script to override the various settings.